 - Host a public awareness event geared toward seniors.

 - Send out a press release, hold a press conference, or submit an editorial to discuss elder abuse awareness and prevention efforts.

 - Host a conference or training focused on elder abuse awareness and available community resources.

-- Develop a PSA on elder abuse with a local TV or radio station or use one created by Ageless Alliance or the Office for Victims of Crime.
+- Develop a PSA on elder abuse with a local TV or radio station.

 - Be a guest speaker on elder abuse for a local radio show.